aerogear/aerogear-unifiedpush-server/README.md

 #### Registration of an installation, for an Android device:

 For now, perform HTTP from Android to register the "MobileVariantInstance".
-Here is a _CURL_ example for how to perform the:
+Here is a _CURL_ example for how to perform the registration:

 ```
 curl -u "{MobileVariantID}:{secret}"